zenstruck/console-extra/README.md

 }
 ```

-**NOTES**:
+> **Note**
-1. The `|` prefix makes the command hidden.
+> 1. The `|` prefix makes the command hidden.
-2. Argument/Option descriptions are not allowed.
+> 2. Argument/Option descriptions are not allowed.

-**TIP**: It is recommended to only do this for very simple commands as it isn't as explicit as splitting the tags out.
+> 3. It is recommended to only do this for very simple commands as it isn't as explicit as splitting the tags out.

 ### `CommandRunner`